hpe-dev-incubator/hpe-dev-portal/content/platform/spiffe-and-spire-projects/home.md

 Together, the projects deliver a foundational capability, *service identity*, for cloud- and container-deployed microservices.
 They enable organizations to deploy consistent, fine-grained cross-service authentication via a “dial-tone” API across heterogeneous environments.

-These projects recently moved into the CNCF incubator and have received contributions from Bloomberg, Google, Pinterest, Square, Uber, and others.
+[SPIFFE and SPIRE projects recently graduated](https://www.cncf.io/announcements/2022/09/20/spiffe-and-spire-projects-graduate-from-cloud-native-computing-foundation-incubator/) from Cloud Native Computing Foundation Incubator, joining the group of 16 already [graduted projects from CNCF.](https://www.cncf.io/projects/) These projects have received contributions from Bloomberg, Google, Pinterest, Square, Uber, and others.
 SPIFFE and SPIRE have grown to become a foundational layer within the cloud native ecosystem.
 These projects integrate with multiple cloud native technologies and projects, such as Istio, Envoy, gPRC, and OPA (Open Policy Agent).

 * [Project web site at CNCF](https://spiffe.io/)

 You can download an eBook that presents the SPIFFE standard for service identity, and SPIRE, the reference implementation for SPIFFE [here](https://spiffe.io/book/).

 - - -

 # Introduction to SPIFFE and SPIRE